mrcook/zx-spectrum-games/README.md

   - Atic Atac

+**Jetpac** in 2018 I created a fully annotated disassembly of the fantastic [Jetpac](https://github.com/mrcook/jetpac-disassembly) game, which you might also find interesting.

 ## General Skoolkit Usage

 Visit [Skoolkit](https://skoolkit.ca/) and read the docs.

-You'll need to the original `.tzx` tape image, easily found on the inter-webs.
+You will need the original `.tzx` tape image, easily found on the inter-webs.

 ## Related Tools